Insurance Programs - 2020

 Voluntary Short-term Disability

-New full-time employees may elect short-term disability through American United Life.
-The coverage provides 66 2/3% of salary after 30 days of disability.
-The cost is $.33 per hundred dollars of the employee’s monthly salary.
+Full-time employees may elect short-term disability through American One Insurance Company.
+The coverage provides 66 2/3% of salary after 30 days of disability with a Maximum Monthly Benefit of $6,000 less other income benefits.
+The maximum benefit duration is 9 weeks.
+The cost is $.33 per hundred dollars of the employee’s monthly salary and is a post tax deduction.
 During your enrollment in Workday, the system will calculate your deduction per paycheck.

-The College provides long-term disability insurance for all full-time employees at no cost.
-The policy pays 67% of the employee's monthly salary and benefits begin on the 91st day after a continuous period of disability.
+The College provides long-term disability insurance for all full-time employees at no cost through The Standard Life Insurance Company.
+The policy pays 66 2/3% of the employee's monthly salary with a Maximum Monthly Benefit of $7,000 less other income benefits.
+The Benefit waiting period is 90 days.
 Disability claims generally take the provider 30 to 45 days to process.

 Allstate Cancer Insurance

 Full-time employees may elect Cancer Insurance benefits through Allstate.
 Group voluntary cancer insurance supplements existing coverage and can help provide cash to cover medical and living expenses by paying cash benefits for cancer and 29 specified diseases, to help with the costs of treatments and expenses as they happen.
 You may choose from two levels of coverage: